julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 cluster_summary.show()
 ```

-This is where I can start saying things like:
+This is the stage where descriptions such as:

 ```text
 Cluster 0